suprabhatrijal/everwrite/README.md

 2. Download the Google Cloud Vision API JSON file.

-    * Download the Google Cloud Vision API file as cred.json and place it in the project main directory.
+    * Name the file cred.json and place it in the project main directory.

 3. Install Flutter if you haven't already, here is the [official installation page](https://docs.flutter.dev/get-started/install)